-Hepatitis B is an infection of the hepatitis B virus (HBV) that causes inflammation of the liver.
-Once an adult has contracted acute hepatitis B there is a 95% probability that they will recover and develop natural immunity.
-The remaining 5% of people with acute hepatitis B will develop persisting chronic hepatitis B (though the acute symptoms subside) and will be able to pass on the virus in the long term.
-If chronic hepatitis B is not diagnosed and managed, it can lead to super infection with hepatitis D, cirrhosis (scarring of the liver) and potentially cancer of the liver.
+Hepatitis B is caused by the hepatitis B virus.
+When the virus enters your body, it attaches to healthy liver cells, triggers an immune response, and causes your liver to become inflamed.
+Adults have a 95% chance that they will recover and develop natural immunity.
+The 5% of adults who do not develop a natural immunity after 6 months have chronic hepatitis B. While the acute symptoms may subside, people with chronic hepatitis B will be able to pass on the virus in the long term.
+If chronic hepatitis B is not diagnosed and managed, it can cause cirrhosis (scarring of the liver) and potentially cancer of the liver.

 Hepatitis B can be transmitted through:

-- The exchange of blood and body fluids, including semen, vaginal and anal secretions
+- The exchange of blood and sexual fluids, including semen, vaginal and anal secretions

 - Sharing syringes or injecting equipment